Walter Bradford Cannon: Scientific contributions

-He put forward the Dry Mouth Hypothesis, stating that people get thirsty because their mouths get dry.
+Cannon put forward the Dry Mouth Hypothesis, stating that people get thirsty because their mouths get dry.
 He experimented on two dogs.
 He made incisions in their throats and inserted small tubes.
 Any water swallowed would go through their mouths and out by the tubes, never reaching their stomachs.
 He found out that these dogs would lap up the same amount of water as control dogs.

 Publication

 Cannon wrote several books and articles.